Summer is almost here! And, every summer the amount of water people use goes up drastically. But it doesn’t have to.

 Reducing your shower time by as little as 2 minutes is the easiest thing you can do to reduce the amount of water you waste.
 In fact, reducing your shower by two minutes can save you a total of 10 gallons per shower.

-Contact Public Service Plumbers for Help Installing Water-Conserving Plumbing Appliances
+Contact Public Service Plumbers and AC for Help Installing Water-Conserving Plumbing Appliances

-If you’d like help reducing the amount of water you waste, then contact us here at Public Service Plumbers.
+If you’d like help reducing the amount of water you waste, then contact us here at Public Service Plumbers and AC.
 Our team of plumbing professionals is made up of water conservation experts!
 Contact us and we’ll come out and help you reduce your water waste footprint this summer!